sendgrid/sendgrid-nodejs/packages/client/README.md

 ## Setup Environment Variables

-Do not hard code your [SendGrid API Key](https://app.sendgrid.com/settings/api_keys) into your code.
+Do not hardcode your [SendGrid API Key](https://app.sendgrid.com/settings/api_keys) into your code.
 Instead, use an environment variable or some other secure means of protecting your SendGrid API Key.
 Following is an example of using an environment variable.

 Update the development environment with your [SENDGRID_API_KEY](https://app.sendgrid.com/settings/api_keys), for example: